HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 #### Getting Started with PDDI CDS
 {:.no_toc}

-The words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, AND OPTIONAL are used as defined [*"Key words for use in Request for Comment (RFC) to Indicate Requirement Levels".*](https://tools.ietf.org/html/rfc2119) S. Bradner.
+The words SHOULD, SHOULD NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, AND OPTIONAL are used as defined [*"Key words for use in Request for Comment (RFC) to Indicate Requirement Levels".*](https://tools.ietf.org/html/rfc2119) S. Bradner.
 IETF.
 March 1997.
 Best Current Practice.

 #### What You Will Need
 {:.no_toc}

 * A web service that processes CDS requests using a CDS rule execution engine.
-The service MUST be able to process CDS Hooks requests and return CDS Hooks Card responses.
+The service SHOULD be able to process CDS Hooks requests and return CDS Hooks Card responses.

-* A web service that processes CDS requests MUST be able to process FHIR data including clinical and terminology resources.
+* A web service that processes CDS requests SHOULD be able to process FHIR data including clinical and terminology resources.

 * The EHR system that sends requests to the service MAY provide access to the service to relevant patient data in the EHR via a FHIR server.
 EHR systems that do not provide access to addition patient data will potentially receive more limited CDS because the service will only work with data in the `context` and `prefetch` fields of CDS Hooks requests.

 #### CDS Function